amiantos/ealain/README.md

 ## Custom Styles

-Ealain uses the AI Horde Style system, meaning you can create your own style and tell the screensaver to use it.
+Ealain uses [AI Horde Styles](https://haidra.net/styles-on-the-ai-horde/) to power its image generation, meaning you can create your own style and tell the screensaver to use it instead.
 To learn more, check out [STYLES.md](/STYLES.md).
-If you create a great style, feel free to submit it in a PR to the repo.
+If you create a great style, feel free to submit it in a PR to the repo, or contact me in some way so we can collaborate.

+## Local Cache

+Ealain caches up to 100 images locally.
+You can find these images under `~/Library/Containers/com.apple.ScreenSaver.Engine.legacyScreenSaver/Data/Library/Application Support/Ealain` on your local filesystem.

 ## Authors